drewcrawford/drewcrawford.github.io/rust/index.md

 }
 ```

 actually fails to compile.
-Because secretly `dispatch_semaphore_wait` returns `Int`, and in Swift 1-line closures automatically return whatever the line evalutes to.
+Because secretly `dispatch_semaphore_wait` returns `Int`, and in Swift 1-line closures automatically return whatever the line evalutes to, but `dispatch_async` wants a closure that returns `void`.
 Generally you fix this by adding return:

 ```swift
 let sema = dispatch_semaphore_create(0);